-Thirty five years ago, Rick Hansen set out on his 26 month, 34 country wheel around the world to raise awareness about the potential of people with disabilities and find a cure for Spinal Cord Injury.
+Thirty five years ago, Rick Hansen completed his 26 month, 34 country wheel around the world to raise awareness about the potential of people with disabilities and find a cure for Spinal Cord Injury.
 Today, the Man In Motion World Tour has left behind countless legacies, paving the way for three decades of removing barriers for people with disabilities.

 Man in Motion World Tour Memories: John Parr

 In honour of the 35th anniversary of the Man In Motion World Tour, John Parr shares his memories of Rick Hansen's epic 40,000 km wheelchair tour around the world, and the chart-topping song it inspired, St. Elmo's Fire.

 Man in Motion World Tour Memories: Darrell Fox

 Darrell Fox shares his memories of Rick Hansen's Man In Motion World Tour, and the connection between Terry Fox and Rick Hansen.
 This is also the story behind one of the artifacts donated to the Canadian Museum of History in 2020, a miniature replica of the Terry Fox monument in Thunder Bay, Ontario which Rick stopped at during his own journey to pay tribute to his friend and inspiration.

 Man in Motion World Tour Memories: Nancy Thompson

 Nancy Thompson, original Man In Motion World Tour Team member, shares her memories of the Tour and the story behind one of the artifacts donated to the Canadian Museum of History in 2020.
 The commemorative plate from China had special significance to the Man in Motion Team.